theelims/ESP32-sveltekit/docs/statefulservice.md

 ### Custom Features

 You may use the compile time feature service also to enable or disable custom features at runtime and thus control the frontend.
 A custom feature can only be added during initializing the ESP32 and ESP32-SvelteKit.
-A feature can't be updated on runtime once it is set once.
+A feature can't be updated on runtime once it is set.

 ```cpp
 esp32sveltekit.getFeatureService()->addFeature("custom_feature", true); // or false to disable it